todd-teese/folder-profile/readme.md

 ## Providing an easier way to manage profile changes through source control
 A simple sfdx script to streamline the process of profile creation making use of folder structure, CSV and JSON files.

-The script takes a source folder with named subfolders.
+- The script takes a source folder with named subfolders.
-These subfolders will be the the names of the created Profiles.
+- These subfolders will be the the names of the created Profiles.
-CSV names provide the attribute type name + CSV data provides values.
+- CSV names provide the attribute type name + CSV data provides values.
-JSON is used for single attribute tags. i.e 'custom'
+- JSON is used for single attribute tags. i.e 'custom'

 ```
-Profiles
+Profiles [SOURCE]
 |---Admin
 |   |   fieldPermission.csv
 |   |   objectPermission.csv